a5kin/genart/studies/making_of/arcs_of_verona/README.md

 To make the scene more complete, I added a far wall generated by the same algorithm as the main wall, but with different colors and proportions calculated by the common perspective.
-Didn't mention it, but at the previous phase I also added a black area in the center of the main wall.
-It's here just for the debug purposes, until the scene is complete.
+Didn't mention it, but at the previous phase, I also added a black area in the center of the main wall.
+It's here just for debug purposes until the scene is complete.

 Then, I added a basic idea of the reflections.
-For that, I drew the whole arcade 'upside down' along with the far wall, using perspective with the negative height.
-Then, applied semi-transparent floor over it, and finally drew usual arcade.
+For that, I drew the whole arcade 'upside-down' along with the far wall, using perspective with the negative height.
+Then, applied a semi-transparent floor over it, and finally drew the usual arcade.

-So, the order of drawing was following.
+So, the order of drawing was the following.

 1. Main wall.
-2. (Temporary) black area in the center.
+2. (Temporary) the black area in the center.
 3. Reflections (item 5 upside down).
 4. Semi-transparent floor.
 5. Arcade with the far wall.

 At that moment, reflections were buggy, but I was OK with that.
 Let fix it at the next phase.
 Right now, the generated image is more close to the original, and that's the main goal of the iterative study process.

 ### Phase 4: Bricks' Depth / Corrected Reflections

 ![Arcs Of Verona (Phase 4)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase04.png)

-Arcs' bricks are not flat, so at the next step I added some depth to them.
-For it, I generated third path per each arc (outer, inner + depth).
-The coordinates for the depth path are calculated from the inner path, using common perspective of the scene.
+Arcs' bricks are not flat, so at the next step, I added some depth to them.
+For it, I generated the third path per each arc (outer, inner + depth).
+The coordinates for the depth path are calculated from the inner path, using the common perspective of the scene.
 Then, I rewrote arcs' bricks drawing to make a shading effect for the bricks.
-Outer-inner polygon is filled with the main color (+random tweaks), and inner-depth polygon is a darken version of the same random main color.
+The outer-inner polygon is filled with the main color (+random tweaks), and the inner-depth polygon is a darkened version of the same random main color.

-After upper arcs were looking good, I corrected the lower ones (reflections).
-Notice, they are not a flipped version of the upper ones, but rather built keeping the perspective.
+After the upper arcs were looking good, I corrected the lower ones (reflections).
+Notice, they are not a flipped version of the upper ones but rather built keeping the perspective.
 Like they are just a continuation of the columns viewed from the same point.
-I also raised the point of view somewhere to the center of the arc, that put the scene closer to the original observer look.
+I also raised the point of view somewhere to the center of the arc, which put the scene closer to the original observer's look.

 And the last at this phase, I added a non-transparent 'street' plane to the floor (the very bottom of the image).